electron/website/docs/latest/tutorial/distribution-overview.md

 and assets into an executable, and rebrand it.
 To do this, you can either use specialized tooling or manual approaches.

-The [Application Distribution][application-distribution] section of the tutorial goes in detail about the different techniques.
+The [Application Packagin][application-packaging] section goes in detail about the different techniques.

 ## Code signing